 Some crafty criminals scour social media sites to find people who boast about their upcoming travel plans.
 SmarterTravel.com states that the anonymity of the online world makes it easy for just about anyone to review your social media pages.
 You should refrain from posting travel date information and other details that could tip off burglars.

-As obvious as it seems, it’s still important to double-check that all your doors and windows are closed and locked before departing.
+As obvious as it seems, it’s still important to double-check that all your doors and windows are in working order before departing.
 This includes any doors or windows that you might not use regularly.
 The locks that you use should be durable enough to withstand any tools that burglars may use to try to enter your home.
+In addition to checking that all of your windows and doors are properly secured, you should also ensure that your home exterior and roof is also sealed against potential damage from pests and inclement weather.
+Check for signs of a damaged roof and have it repaired before you leave.
+This will give you peace of mind while you’re away.

 Install a Security System